smileidentity/web-client/packages/components/document-capture/README.md

 #### document-capture-modes

 This attribute sets the modes for the document capture process.
 It requires a value, which should be a string of comma-separated modes.
-Available options are `camera`, `upload` or `camera,upload`.
+Available options are `camera`, `upload`, or `camera,upload`.

 Usage: